amulick/MCEE-u5mort2019/README.md

 Functions, statistical models and datasets required to run them are included in the subfolders.

-## To reproduce basic 1-59 month old cause-of-death fractions
+## Child (1-59 months) cause-of-death fractions

-The following five files should be run in sequence:
+To reproduce the model-based estimates, the following five files should be run in sequence:

 1. Estimate_VA.R
 2. Estimate_VR.R